mautic/developer-documentation-new/docs/rest_api/getting_started.rst

 Getting started with REST API
 #############################

-Mautic provides a REST API to manipulate and retrieve information about various entities in Mautic.
+Mautic provides several REST API endpoints to manipulate and retrieve information about various entities in Mautic.
+You can find the available endpoints in the navigation menu on the left.

 .. warning::

-   All Mautic API endpoints require an OAuth1a signature or an OAuth2 access token.
+   Mautic turns off the REST API by default.
+The Mautic administrator can turn on the API in the Mautic UI under **Configuration > API Settings**, or by setting ``'api_enabled' => 1`` in ``app/config/local.php`` directly.

 Error handling
 **************